jmediatechnology/UnicodeCleaner/README.md

 ## Test & Use guide

-To clean the misinterpretation a couple of things must be set, these are:
+To clean misinterpretations a couple of things must be set, these are:
 1. DB Connection
 2. A target table
 3. A identification column
 4. A target column

+What's next is that Unicode Cleaner offers two way's of reinterpreting, these are:
+1. Reinterpreting through Iconv
+2. Reinterpreting through a Translation Table

 ### Test #1 From UTF-8 to Windows-1252
+This method uses Iconv.

+Iconv reinterpreted by supplying:
+1. an Input encoding / char set
+2. an Output encoding / char set
+3. an input string

+In UnicodeCleaner one must supply the name of the Input and output encoding.

-The following settings are used:
+In this test the following settings are used:

 Database connection encoding: UTF-8
 From encoding: UTF-8